Ollie Walsh: Leinster

 Walsh's performances for Kilkenny during the 1957 All-Ireland Championship led to his inclusion as first-choice goalkeeper in the Leinster team for the 1958 Railway Cup.
 Munster dominated the competition at the time, with Walsh losing three finals in his first four seasons with the team.
-He claimed his first winners' medal on 17 March 1962 when he lined out in goal in Leinster's 1-11 to 1-09 defeat of Munster in the final.
+He claimed his first winners' medal on 17 March 1962 when he lined out in goal in Leinster's 1–11 to 1–09 defeat of Munster in the final.

 After surrendering the title to Munster the following year, Walsh won back-to-back medals in 1964 and 1965 after back-to-back defeats of Munster.
-Three in-a-row proved beyond Leinster, however, he claimed his fourth winners' medal as captain of the side in 1967 after a 2-14 to 3-05 victory over Munster once again.
+Three in-a-row proved beyond Leinster, however, he claimed his fourth winners' medal as captain of the side in 1967 after a 2–14 to 3–05 victory over Munster once again.
 Walsh remained as first-choice goalkeeper until his last appearance in the 1970 Railway Cup final defeat by Munster.

 Managerial career

 Early career

 Walsh began his coaching career at club when he took charge of the Dicksboro minor and senior teams in the late 1970s.
 His first taste of inter-county management came in 1979 when he was appointed as a selector to the Kilkenny minor team.
 He helped guide the team, which featured his son Michael in goal, to the Leinster Championship title, however, the side suffered defeat by Cork in the All-Ireland final.

 In March 1980, Walsh was appointed coach of the Carlow senior hurling team.
-After incurring a 5-21 to 3-16 All-Ireland home final defeat by Kildare in the 1980 All-Ireland B Championship, he guided the team to promotion to Division 1 of the National Hurling League the following year.
+After incurring a 5–21 to 3-16 All-Ireland home final defeat by Kildare in the 1980 All-Ireland B Championship, he guided the team to promotion to Division 1 of the National Hurling League the following year.
 After a second All-Ireland home final defeat in three seasons, this time by Antrim, Walsh stepped down as coach immediately after the game.

 Walsh returned to club management when he took charge of his native Thomastown club in 1983.
 He ended the year by guiding the club to the Kilkenny Intermediate Championship title after a defeat of O'Loughlin Gaels, two decades after he had helped the club gain promotion to the intermediate grade as a player.
 Walsh returned to inter-county management the following year when he was appointed manager of the Kilkenny junior team.
-The team went on the dominate during this era, winning five Leinster Junior Championships over the course of seven seasons, which were converted to All-Ireland Junior Championship wins in 1984, 1986, 1988 and 1990.
+The team went on to dominate during this era, winning five Leinster Junior Championships over the course of seven seasons, which were converted to All-Ireland Junior Championship wins in 1984, 1986, 1988 and 1990.